spyboy-productions/omnisci3nt/README.md

 ---

-## 🕵️‍♂️ Omnisci3nt: One Tool to Rule All Recon
+## 🕵️‍♂️ **Omnisci3nt: Unified Web Reconnaissance Toolkit**

-Omnisci3nt is a powerful and comprehensive web reconnaissance toolkit tailored to cybersecurity professionals, ethical hackers, and digital investigators.
-It allows you to uncover hidden information about domains, analyze configurations, detect technologies, and explore archived content from the web.
+Omnisci3nt is a comprehensive web reconnaissance and intelligence framework designed for **cybersecurity professionals, ethical hackers, and security researchers**.
+It enables automated discovery and analysis of domain-related data such as subdomains, SSL/TLS certificates, exposed services, technologies, and archived web content.

-Whether you're analyzing a target for vulnerabilities or simply exploring the technical details of a website, Omnisci3nt provides an all-in-one solution to automate and streamline your reconnaissance process.
+By aggregating multiple reconnaissance techniques into a single workflow, Omnisci3nt helps users gain clear visibility into a domain’s external attack surface, configuration posture, and historical footprint.
+This makes it an effective tool for **security assessments, bug bounty reconnaissance, threat modeling, and defensive research**.

+Omnisci3nt is intended for **authorized testing and security analysis**, helping teams understand and reduce unintended exposure across internet-facing assets.

+> Omnisci3nt is designed for security research and authorized reconnaissance only.

 ---